livepeer/docs/docs/installation/‌install-tutorial.md

 Device converts video from one format to another, OTT or ABR, one masterfile or mezanine stream to other formats or resolutions, in other words transmit video accross the network to different devices, you use the transcoder to convert video to all formats and resolutions you need to support

-After production of a video, it's transcoded in different formats to be sent of a cdn to end user devises, and convert stream over LAN or WAN (network)
+After production of a video, it's transcoded in different formats to be sent of a cdn to end user devices, and convert stream over LAN or WAN (network)

 ### Encoding and Decoding